Tobacco use is the

 A purchase age of 21 is consistent with the laws for alcohol.
 Raising the legal drinking age to 21 has helped reduce drunk driving fatalities and reduce alcohol dependence among youth.

-Components of the federal Tobacco 21 law
+What does the federal Tobacco 21 law cover?

-Includes all types of tobacco products: cigarettes, smokeless tobacco, electronic nicotine delivery systems (including e-cigarettes), and hookah.
+Includes all types of tobacco products: cigarettes, smokeless tobacco, electronic nicotine delivery systems (including e-cigarettes) and hookah.

 Includes information about who will manage compliance.